mounaiban/slowcomb/README.rst

   - Exception handling tests, to ensure users get the right error messages, and appropriate fallback paths are available.

-Management
-##########
-* Inclusion and intersect tests, which can help in consolidating combinatorial sequences.
+* ``FilteredSNOBSequence``, a sequence of numbers with a fixed length and number of active bits, but with the ability to set specific bits to stay on or off.

+* Management features to help with consolidating or expanding CUs:

-  - The ``__contains__()`` method, which finds out if a combinatorics sequence is completely covered by another.
+  - The ``__contains__()`` method, which finds out if a CU contains all the terms of another.

+  - A method to find out the indices of terms of one CU *A* in another *B*, if *B* has some or all of *A*'s terms.

-  - A method to find out which terms are present in both of two ``Combinatorics`` sequences being compared.
+  - A method to find out which terms are present in two CUs.

-* Reporting Tools, Stage 2 and Beyond -- these features are intended to aid with the replication of combinatorial setups, but it remains to be seen if this responsibility is better handled by a separate project or the application using Slowcomb.

-  * JSON export

-  * Visualisations

-Performance
+Performance Optimisations
-###########
+#########################
 * ``DequeCacheableSequence``, a cache that keeps a fixed number of the most recent results.

-* Implement ``__sizeof__()`` in combinatorics and sequence classes, to provide accurate feedback on memory consumption

-* Explore optimisations which can speed up combinatorial operations where:

-  - The resulting terms are similar to the source sequence (e.g. permutations with minor differences).

-  - Results of small-n, big-r operations (e.g. repeats-permitted combinations with large blocks of repeated elements).

-* Investigate if using ``__slots__`` improves performance.

-Even in Slowcomb, speed matters!

-Reliability
-###########
-* Implement Exception memory in combinatorics and supporting sequences, in order to help isolate and diagnose problematic sequences.

-Architecture
-############
-* Refactor the codebase to improve the way dependency injection is used, in order to make unit testing easier, which in turn should make testing and implementation of new ideas and features quicker and easier.

-* Investigate the potential benefits (or lack of thereof) of basing the combinatorial classes on a Set Type instead.
+* Memory usage profiling.

+  - A method to accurately measure the memory footprint of a CU when it is not in use, through ``__sizeof__()``.

+* Optimised codepaths for the following types of situations:

+  - Permutations where the terms are just minor variations of the source sequence.
+Memory access and usage can be minimised by performing as much of the combinatorial process as possible in-place.

+  - High-likelihood repetitions of elements in combinations and permutations.

+  - Small-n, big-r applications of CUs with repeating elements.

+* Optimisations for potential uses in highly-parallel workflows, especially as a work dispatch system.

 Miscellaneous
 #############
-* More easter eggs??
+* Easter eggs??